Research

 My research is mainly situated in the broad field of labour economics with a focus on the transition from school to work and on labour market discrimination.
 In addition, I have collaborated on research in the fields of education economics, health economics and soccer economics.
 Here you can find some output of this research.

-Click here for a list of my publications in Web of Science journals and discussion papers in the review process.
+Click here for a list of my publications in Web of Science journals and discussion articles.
 A summary of the main findings and download information is provided.
 The articles are marked with labels:

 labels with respect to topics: discrimination hiring overeducation volunteering student work ethnicity unemployment;